fry-guy/piboy-keymaps/README.md

 §Alternately, to choose yes or no, hold the up button and then use start or select, respectively.
 To choose enter or escape, hold the <b>down button</b> and then use the <b>start</b> or <b>select buttons</b>, respectively.

-¶Requires a sorcerer in the sixth character slot with complete spellbook.
+¶Requires a sorcerer in the sixth character slot with complete spellbook.</i>

 <u><b>Quick reference sheet</u></b>